timescale/docs/timescaledb/how-to-guides/user-defined-actions/create-and-register.md

 ## Registering an action

 1. Add a job for your user-defined action.
+For example:

     ```sql
     SELECT add_job('user_defined_action', '1h', config => '{"hypertable":"metr"}');